Last updated: July 2026

 What Are the Florida Marriage License Requirements?

 Before any officiant can perform your ceremony, you need a valid Florida marriage license.
-The license must be obtained from any county clerk’s office in the state, and it’s valid for 60 days once issued.
-Florida residents who complete a state-approved premarital course have no waiting period at all.
+You can get it from any county clerk’s office in the state, and it is valid for 60 days once effective.
+The standard license fee is the same for everyone, and residency changes only one thing: the 3-day waiting period.

 Both partners must appear together in person at the clerk’s office.
 You cannot send one person to pick up the license.
-In Collier County, I always recommend couples make an appointment at the Collier County Clerk’s office to avoid long waits, especially during peak wedding season (November through April here in SWFL).
+In Collier County, I always recommend couples make an appointment at the Collier County Clerk’s office to avoid long waits, especially during peak wedding season, which runs November through April here in Southwest Florida.

 Planning a ceremony in Bonita Springs?
 Learn about wedding officiant services in Bonita Springs.